Historical Total Nominal and Real Returns on Stocks (S&P 500 Index)

 But even if stocks have been historically the best investment in the long-term, investors still have to live through the annual and even the daily and hourly losses that come with investing in stocks.

-The following graphs show the historical annual returns on U.S. large cap stocks as represented by the Dow Jones Industrial Average and the S&P 500 Index
+The following graph shows the historical annual returns on U.S. large cap stocks as represented by the S&P 500 Index

-The graph above shows that the total return (capital gain plus dividends) on the Dow Jones Industrial Average have been positive in the great majority of years since 1930.
-Despite some huge loss years, the DJIA has been a big money maker over the years.
-However, note that negative returns are worse than they look on the chart because, for example a 50% drop, requires a 100% gain to be reversed.
+The graph above shows that the total return (capital gain plus dividends) on the S&P 500 index have been positive in the great majority of years since 1926.
+Despite some huge loss years, the S&P 500 has been a big money maker over the years.
+However, note that negative returns are worse than they look on the chart because, for example a 30% drop, requires a 43% gain to be reversed.
 Therefore we need a preponderance of the bar areas to be positive.

-Note that both graphs show that periods of significant losses have in the past been followed by strongly positive returns.
-However, keep in mind that very strong returns are requirted to “make up for” negative returns.
-A 100% rise is required to reverse a 50% loss.
+The graph shows that periods of significant losses have in the past been followed by strongly positive returns.
+However, keep in mind that very strong returns are required to “make up for” negative returns.
+A 67% rise is required to reverse a 40% loss.

-The next chart shows the S&P 500 data on a real basis where inflation is deducted from each return to provide the percentage gain or loss in purchasing power.
+The next chart shows the same S&P 500 annual return data but on a real basis where inflation is deducted from each return to provide the percentage gain or loss in purchasing power.

 Shawn Allen, CFA, CMA, MBA, P.Eng.